 Fjords of NorwayI must first correct a geographical error that cruisers might make.
-Some of the passengers on our ship were very disappointed in Oslo, but only because they had not looked at a map of Norway or done their homework before sailing!
-If you are on a Baltic cruise that ports only in Oslo, do not expect to see the gorgeous deep fjords carved into the coastline that Norway is so famous for.
-Those fjords are on the western coast of Norway near Bergen.
-Many "fjord" cruises only sail the western coastline.
-If seeing these spectacular fjords is a "must" for you, be sure to check your cruise ship's itinerary to make sure it includes Bergen or other western Norwegian cities.
-Oslo does sit on the Oslofjord, which extends for about 70 miles from the North Sea to the city of Oslo, Norway.
+Some passengers on northern European cruises of the Baltic capitals are surprised with their first views of Oslo, but only because they have not looked at a map of Norway or done their homework before sailing.
+If you are on a Baltic cruise that only stops over in Oslo, do not expect to see the gorgeous deep fjords carved into the coastline that Norway is so famous for.
+Those fjords are on the western coast of Norway near Bergen, and Oslo in the southeast corner of the country.
+Many "fjord" cruises only sail the western coastline of Norway and do not even visit Oslo.
+If seeing these spectacular fjords is a "must" for you, be sure to check your cruise ship's itinerary to make sure it includes Bergen, Alesund or other western Norwegian towns, or take a voyage along the Norwegian coast on one of the Hurtigruten ships like the MS Midnatsol.

 Page 2 > > Museums of the Vikings and Norwegian Explorers > >